Daniel Vallverdú: Grigor Dimitrov

 He became the coach of Grigor Dimitrov in July 2016.
 At the time the Bulgarian was No. 40 in the ATP rankings.
 Vallverdú guided him to his first Masters 1000 Win, as he beat Nick Kyrgios in the final of the 2017 Cincinnati Masters.
 This success was followed by the ATP Finals title for Dimitrov in November 2017, resulting in a career high ranking of No. 3 by the end of 2017.
 On 7 May 2019, after three years, Dimitrov and Vallverdú ended their working relationship.

 In October 2022 after parting ways with Wawrinka, Vallverdu agreed to coach Dimitrov again till the end of the 2022 season which ended in November 2022.
-On 1 December 2022, it was confirmed he will work with Dimitrov also in 2023.
+On 1 December 2022, it was confirmed he will continue to coach Dimitrov in 2023.

+Dimitrov under Vallverdu’s guidance made his first ATP Final since the 2018 ABN AMRO in Rotterdam at the 2023 Geneva Open.
+Dimitrov also reached the fourth round at the 2023 Wimbledon Championships.

+At the 2023 US Open Dimitrov beat Andy Murray in straight sets to advance to the third round during the second-round match.
+Dimitrov had both of his coaches Vallverdu and Jamie Delgado - two of Murray’s former coaches, in his coaching box.